yuriymalyi/DL-License-DVLD/README.md

-DBLD system offers many services like
+DVLD system offers many services like
 1. application for new local license
 2. application for renew licens
 3. applicatinn for lost or damanged license